I am always amazed by a large number of skeptics and cynics when it comes to leadership development.

 Let’s say you are renovating your kitchen, and you are friends with Derek and me.

 Derek has a workshop that is bigger than my garage.
 In his workshop, Derek has hundreds of perfectly organized tools.
 They are all labeled, and he has used them himself to redo his own kitchen.

-My few tools are scattered all over the place, my air compressor is buried under my kids’ toys and my use of tools is limited to screw drivers and wrenches to tighten up loose screws and bolts around the house.
+My few tools are scattered all over the place, my air compressor is buried under my kids’ toys, and my use of tools is limited to screwdrivers and wrenches.

-So, whom would you ask to help you with your kitchen project?
-Derek, with his tools and experience, or me, with…. well…. my recipes?
+So, who would you ask to help you with your kitchen project?
+Derek, with his tools and experience, or me, with my recipes?

 You would ask Derek, wouldn’t you?
-I actually do!
-Derek is a good friend of mine and I trust him to help me with any house project!
+I actually would.
+Derek is a good friend of mine, and I trust him to help me with any house project.
 He built the shelves in my garage and helped us redo our downstairs.